wvengen/jGridstart/jgridstart-tests/README.md

 gathers all test classes (the parent POM, in module `mvn-parent`, specifies that test JARs are built by default) with dependencies in a single JAR.
 This is different from `jgridstart-small`, which omits test classes and their dependencies to minimise the filesize.
+Then there is a module `testrunner`, which is meant to provide a graphical user-interface to run unit tests at end users (see [Testrunner]).

 At this moment, it is possible to run all tests from the command-line.
 Before running the following commands, you need to have run `mvn install` on the